 Flying Instructor's Rating shall entitle the holder of the licence to give instruction in flying aircraft of such types as may be specified in the rating for that purpose.
-The maximum period of validity of a Flying Instructor's Rating shall be 24 months, or 12 months for a person who is 65 years of age or older.
+The maximum period of validity of a Flying Instructor's Rating shall be 24 months.